Health Library

 After the test, a measurement will be done on the computer comparing the amount of kidney function in the right and left kidneys.

 Sometimes children have a tough time staying still for this test, so anesthesia (sleepy air) may be used.
-Instructions are below for a test both with and without anesthesia.

 During the Test

 A technologist will place a small needle into your child's hand or foot.
 This is called an IV.
 The technologist will also place a small tube, or catheter, into the bladder through the opening where urine comes out.
 It will hurt for a moment when the needle and the catheter are placed.
-A parent or caregiver can stay with the patient during the test if they are not getting anesthesia.
+A parent or caregiver can stay with your child during the test if they are not getting anesthesia.

 After the needle and catheter are in place, the special medicine is injected into the IV.
 Your child will then lie on a soft table while pictures are taken with a special camera that is located below them.
 This picture session lasts about 20 minutes.
 During this time, your child will have fluids going through the IV.

-Next your child may be given a medicine called Lasix through the same IV line.
+Next, your child may be given a medicine called Lasix through the same IV line.
 The same kind of pictures will be taken for 30 more minutes.
 Some children do not need the Lasix to finish the test.

 Your child will need to be still while the IV and catheter are placed and while the pictures are taken.
 It is often difficult for young children to lie still at this time.
 If your child is unable to lie still, our staff will assist your child in holding still.
 Parents may stay with their child during the entire test.